Ryan O'Shaughnessy: Eurovision Song Contest

 On 31 January 2018, O'Shaughnessy was announced as the Irish representative in the Eurovision Song Contest 2018 with the song "Together".
 His entry was co-written by O'Shaughnessy with Mark Caplice and Laura Elizabeth Hughes.
 The song and the artist were internally selected in January 2018 by the Irish broadcaster Raidió Teilifís Éireann (RTÉ) to represent the country at the 2018 contest in Lisbon, Portugal.
 O'Shaughnessy qualified for the final, after finishing sixth in semi-final 1 with 179 points, making it the first time Ireland qualified to the finals since 2013 with Ryan Dolan.
+The song eventually finished in 16th place with 136 points.

 Ireland's entry was marred with controversy.
 During the Chinese broadcast of the first semi-final on Mango TV, the Irish entry was edited out of the show, along with the snippets in the recap of all 19 entries.
 O'Shaughnessy's song was censored due to two male dancers dancing together on-stage.
 As a result, the EBU terminated its partnership with the Chinese broadcaster, explaining that censorship "is not in line with the EBU's values of universality and inclusivity and its proud tradition of celebrating diversity through music."
 The termination led to a ban on televising the second semi-final and the grand final in the country.
 A spokesperson for the broadcaster's parent company Hunan TV said they "weren't aware" of the edits made to the programme.
 O'Shaughnessy told the BBC in an interview, "they haven't taken this lightly and I think it's a move in the right direction, so I'm happy about it."

 In October 2018, O'Shaughnessy appeared in the music video for Ireland's Junior Eurovision entry "IOU", performed by Taylor Hynes.
 O'Shaughnessy portrayed the father character in the video while former Eurovision winner Niamh Kavanagh portrayed the mother character.

 RTÉ announced on 18 May 2021 that O'Shaughnessy would be the Irish spokesperson for the final of that year's contest, giving the results of the Irish jury vote.

+In January 2025 it was announced the song Fire by Galway singer Reylta which was co written by Ryan would be entered in the 2025 Irish Eurovision selection the song finished in 5th place out of 6 entries.